NI Water admits water pollution

 A defence barrister for NIW said the spillage occurred because of a blockage in a pipe between two tanks which was controlled by an electronically operated valve.

-John Rafferty said because of the blockage in the pipe the valve did not fully close and causing the spillage into the neighbouring river.
+John Rafferty said because of the blockage in the pipe the valve did not fully close, causing the spillage into the neighbouring river.

 Mr Rafferty said since this incident, the valve is now operated manually rather than electronically.